|SS.912.A.1.5:|| Evaluate the validity, reliability, bias, and authenticity of current events and Internet resources. |

 |ELD.K12.ELL.SS.1:|| English language learners communicate information, ideas and concepts necessary for academic success in the content area of Social Studies. |

-This course provides applications and opportunities for leadership in the areas of service-learning, civic responsibility, and civic engagement.
+This course provides an introduction and opportunities for leadership in the areas of service-learning and civic responsibility.
 Academic, personal, and career skills needed for effective service-learning project implementation will be taught and applied through structured service projects that meet real school and/or community needs.
-Students will actively participate in meaningful service-learning experiences of at least 40 hours' duration.
+Students will actively participate in meaningful service-learning experiences of at least 30 hours' duration.

 The content should include, but not be limited to, the following: